Application Programming Interface (API):

 Twython is the Python library providing an easy (and up-to-date) way to access Twitter data.

-First, you’ll want to head over to https://dev.twitter.com/apps and register an application.
+First, you can head over to https://dev.twitter.com/apps and register an application.

 Now you’re ready to start authentication!

-Authentication is the process of verifying the identity of a user by obtaining some sort of credentials and using those credentials to verify the user's identity.
+Authentication is the process of verifying the identity of a user by obtaining some sort of credentials, use those credentials to verify the user's identity.

-OAuth 1 is for user authenticated calls (tweeting, following people, sending DMs, etc.)
+OAuth 1 is for user making requests for tweeting, following people, sending DMs, etc.

 OAuth 2 is for application authenticated calls (when you don’t want to authenticate a user and make read-only calls to Twitter, i.e. searching, reading a public users timeline)

-If you're a web app planning to have users sign up with their Twitter account and interact with their timelines, updating their status, OAuth 1 authentication is used
+If your web application is having users sign up with their Twitter account and interact with their timelines, updating their status, OAuth 1 authentication is used

 If you’re not interested in authenticating a user and plan on making read-only calls, OAuth2 authentication is used